2020 United States Senate election in New Jersey: Results

 The election was not close, with Booker winning re-election by 16.31%.
-Key to Booker's landslide victory was heavily populated areas such as Hackensack, Newark, and Trenton.
+Key to Booker's landslide victory were heavily populated areas such as Hackensack, Newark, and Trenton.
 Mehta did well in Ocean County, which is a Republican stronghold, as well as many rural areas of the state.
 Booker received 2,541,239 votes.
 Booker was sworn in for a second term on January 3, 2021.
 His term will expire on January 3, 2027.